fractalide/frac_example_wrangle/README.md

 ### Build Instructions

-Make sure you have installed [`nix`](http://nixos.org/nix/), most likely your package manage has `nix` available, if not you'll need to compile from source.
+Make sure you have installed [`nix`](http://nixos.org/nix/), most likely your package manager has `nix` available, if not you'll need to compile from source.

 Nix is the only direct dependency you have to install "manually", basically it's a make replacement.